-If so, check out these five steps on how to develop community programs that I’ve found to be simple and effective:
+If so, check out these five steps on how to develop community programs that make a big impact:

 CONFIRM THERE’S A NEED TO DEVELOP A COMMUNITY PROGRAM

-This is probably the most overlooked part of developing a new program.
-We often assume there’s a need based solely on our day-to-day interactions with community members.
-While these interactions are definitely a great way to identify potential need, they aren’t enough to justify the time and resources it takes to launch a new program or service.
-Perhaps more importantly, if you can’t confirm a need for your program, you won’t be able to secure external funding to sustain it.
+This might be the most overlooked part of developing a new program.
+It’s easy to assume there’s a need based on your day-to-day interactions with clients or community members.
+These interactions are a great way to identify potential need.
+But creating a new program or service takes a lot of time and resources.
+So be sure to research the need before you commit to a new program.
+Another important consideration – if you can’t show there’s a need for your program, it will be harder to find funding to support it.

 To confirm there’s a need for a new program, you’ll want to collect primary and/or secondary data.

-Primary data are data you collect for a specific purpose.
-In this case, it would be for identifying whether your community has a need that could be addressed through your new program.
+Primary data are data that your nonprofit collects from your clients or community.
+In this case, you would be collecting data that shows if there is a need that could be addressed through your new program.
 Here are some ways you might collect primary data from your community:

 - Extract data from the information you’ve already collected from your community.
 This may be from client enrollment or intake forms or electronic health records.

-- Conduct a focus group to gather insight from community members on what their needs are, factors that may be contributing to these needs, and ideas for addressing the need.
+- Conduct a focus group to gather insight from community members on what their needs are, factors that contribute to these needs, and ideas for addressing the need.

 - Create and administer a needs assessment survey to determine the prevalence of the need and possible contributing factors.